-A key takeaway of this shift towards automation, as published by the McKinsey Global Institute, is that no matter how many industries will be affected, between 75 million and 375 million people may need to consider upskilling or switching careers in the future.
+A key takeaway of this shift towards automation, as published by the McKinsey Global Institute, is that no matter how many industries will be affected, between 75 million and 375 million people may need to consider upskilling or changing jobs or careers in the future.

 But, how do you train for a job that doesn’t exist yet?
 While it seems futile to try and answer that question in a one-size-fits-all manner, it’s worth remembering that machines and technology have their limitations.
 While we don’t know for sure which jobs will be automated, we do know that humans will still be required to interact with and lead the technology.

 As the entrepreneur and author Laurent Haug succinctly put it, “autopilot didn’t put pilots out of a job”.
 Where technology is limited – creativity, empathy, leadership – humans are generally not.

 Consider taking a Myers-Briggs personality type test to learn more about your unique skill set.
 You can then brainstorm how these aptitudes can be applied to work, both now and in the future.

 Ask anyone whose career trajectory or leadership skills you admire.
 They will likely tell you how they experienced and handled some kind of change during their ascent.

 To change is to progress, adapt, grow, learn, and innovate.
 In fact, the changing face of work may be the reason for launching your career to positions in your field that you never previously imagined.
-Enlisting guidance and assistance at any stage will further assist you in unlocking this ultimate professional potential.
+Enlisting a career coach for guidance and assistance at any stage will further assist you in unlocking this ultimate professional potential.